tomhicks/methodical/README.md

 - declare an interface based off an existing object
 - allow objects to be restored to their original state after having been ```complete```d
 - expose ```tryCall``` and ```tryApply``` as methods on the I object, so that I can guard against method calls even without using an interface
-- support AMD and ```window``` global variable so that I can use i.js in other environments
+- support AMD and ```window``` global variable so that I can use Methodical in other environments

 ## License

-i.js is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Methodical is released under the [MIT License](http://www.opensource.org/licenses/MIT).